+Note this is new lot from the same producer.
+This lot and the last one we received were very similar in the cup but different enough that we’ve updated this listing for the new lot.
 Fresh harvests from Kenya have finally started arriving!
 When we heard an Othaya Gura was gonna be an early arrival, we snatched it up.
 The Gura washing station has always been a top performer, which is saying a lot for the world-renowned coffees of Nyeri.
-This year’s crop was so good Royal Coffee made it a Crown Jewel selection!
 Now I know what you’re thinking, “Double Washed” must mean this coffee is clean, crisp and super balanced, right?
 Think again, my friend.
-In this context, double washed means it has been fermented for 15 hours prior to a second washing, resulting in a heavy hitting cup that’s complex, flavorful and energetic.
+In this context, double washed means it has been fermented for 15 hours prior to a second washing, resulting in a heavy hitting cup that’s bold, flavorful and energetic.

 When I drink this coffee, the first word that pops in my mind is “exotic”.
 Like walking through a bustling market in a Far East metropolis with the intoxicating scent of fresh flowers, spices and ripe fruit mingling in the air.
 The aroma is thick and heady with notes of jasmine and turmeric, smells that translate well into the cup.
-Next we tasted notes of fresh lime zest, juicy sweet plum and pear just to name a few.
-The finish is once again spicy and floral, but not earthy and wild.
+Next we tasted notes of fresh lime zest, juicy ripe plum and bittersweet cacao nibs just to name a few.
+The finish is spicy and winey, but not earthy and wild.
 It feels intentional and elegant, like a perfectly spiced dish.
 I wouldn’t classify this coffee as “intense”, instead I think “energetic” is far more accurate.

 Reminder!
 This coffee is raw, you must roast it before brewing

 Arrival Date: February 2nd, 2023.
 US Arrival: July, 2022, packed in GrainPro